UnionPan/Borda-Wardrop-Equilibrium/README.md

 # Wardrop_attack
-The simulation for attacking Wardrop equilibrium
+The simulation for attacking Wardrop equilibrium by redistributing the traffic flow information acquired by the central planner.